What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Brevard College?

-Full-time undergraduates at Brevard College were charged $28,640 in fees and tuition for the 2017 - 2018 school year, prior to adjustments for financial aid.
+Full-time undergraduates at Brevard College were charged $28,640 in fees and tuition for the 2018 - 2019 school year, prior to adjustments for financial aid.
 Of this amount, the expense of tuition totaled $28,400. $240 was fees.
+Find out more about the net price.

 Unlike public colleges, Brevard College does not provide a tuition discount to students who live in state.